mickymacirl/CI-P3-FruitHM/README.md

 ### Game Instructions

-* Game displays the game instructions, including the number of guesses a player gets.
+* The game displays the game instructions, including the player's number of guesses.
-* Game displays, "Do you want to play?
+* The game displays, "Do you want to play?
 Y, N, Q.
 * Choosing Y brings you to the main game.
 * Choosing N or Q quits the game.